berkaygurcan/stores-rest-api/readme.md

 # Stores Rest api
-This is built with Flask
+This is built with Flask,Flask-RESTful,Flask-JWT and Flask-SQLAlchemy

 Deployed on Heroku.